Urgent plea for more litter pickers

 Since 1990, more than 146 million children in over 150 countries have experienced God's love through the power of simple shoebox gifts from Operation Christmas Child.

-Shoeboxes, leaflets and labels will be distributed at the church services on October 1st and 8th.
-The filled shoeboxes will then be collected at services on November 5th and 12th.
+Filled shoeboxes will be collected at services on November 5th and 12th.
 The leaflets that accompany the shoeboxes detail what can be put in the shoeboxes.
 The shoeboxes are then distributed across the world to areas where they are most needed.

 Some homes in Corsley now able to receive superfast broadband!